Becoming a single dad is undoubtedly a life changing event, and therefore, it can bring with it the question of ‘will I be able to cope?’.

-Dads are often held up in western culture to be chuckled at as being incompetent, lazy and disinterested – reinforcing this stereotype as ultimately being ‘lesser’ parents.
+Dads often suffer from being stereotyped as ultimately being ‘lesser’ parents.
 Remember this is rubbish though; stereotypes are only true of anyone, if they allow them to be.

 You may be, or feel, judged from time to time.
 This can be difficult – especially if you feel the judgement is specifically critical because you are a man, or because your children only have one parent.
 Do remember that to some extent, all parents get judged for something or the other, and judgements are usually a reflection of the person doing the judging, not you or your family.
 You can always ignore their judgement, or if appropriate, calmly explain how they are misinformed and focus on doing what works for you and your family.

-Single parenting can be really tough – bearing that responsibility for keeping the wheels turning smoothly, day after day after day – making sure everyone is up when they need to be, dressed appropriately, have eaten proper meals, have the things they need for nursery/school, getting to bed on time, soothing tears and worries, helping with homework, playing games… and every day the routines and responsibilities start all over again.
+Single parenting can be really difficult– bearing that responsibility for keeping the wheels turning smoothly, day after day, making sure everyone is up when they need to be, dressed appropriately, have eaten proper meals, have the things they need for nursery/school, getting to bed on time, soothing tears and worries, helping with homework, playing games… and every day the routines and responsibilities start all over again.